MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/rxcontx/ns-rxcontx-_rx_context.md

 A pointer to a LOWIO_CONTEXT structure passed to the network mini-redirector. <b>LowIoContext</b> is a member of unnamed structure used for low I/O requests sent to the network mini-redirector.

-#### - ForceLonglongAligmentDummyField

-A member of an unnamed union use to force proper alignment on the <b>MRxContext[MRX_CONTEXT_FIELD_COUNT]</b> member.

 #### - FsdUid

 The effective user ID if <a href="https://msdn.microsoft.com/library/windows/hardware/ff554736">RxStartMinirdr</a> was called using a user-mode process thread.
 This member is not used by RDBSS.

-#### - IoStatusBlock

-The I/O status block use by a network mini-redirector to return status information.
-The <b>IoStatusBlock</b> member is a member of an unnamed union used for returning status information.

-#### - MRxContext

-A member of an unnamed union that contains an array of four pointers for use by a network mini-redirector driver.

 ## -remarks